Countess Von Zedwitz

 Agnes Klaversahl was working as a waitress in a coffee shop in Adelaide when, in 1883, she met fellow German immigrant and agricultural worker Charles Rasp.
 He was visiting from Broken Hill and had with him a lump of ore to be assayed for silver content.
 Neither of them could have known that Rasp would one day be known as the Silver King and she the Countess of Adelaide.

-The Count and Countess Von Zedtwitz lived in Leipzig and Berlin during the WWII but the Count died not long after the end of the war.
-In 1921, Agnes could finally return to Adelaide, to Willyama, as a true Countess.
+The Count and Countess von Zedtwitz lived in Leipzig and Berlin during WWII but the count died not long after the end of the war.
+In 1921, Agnes could finally return to Adelaide, to Willyama, as a true countess.
 But in her absence, all her Australian assets had been confiscated under the Enemy Property Act, and it took a special act of parliament, sponsored by Billy Hughes, to return her property to her.
 When she died in 1936, aged 79, Agnes, Countess of Adelaide, held an estate worth £120,000.